e-ReColNat/blur/README.md

 sudo rm /etc/nginx/conf.d/virtual.conf
 sudo rm /etc/supervisor/conf.d/detect_label.conf
 ```
-"deactivate" command is to turn off the Python virtual env (if you see "(env)" at start of your shell's lines...)
+"deactivate" command is to turn off the Python virtual env (if you see "(env)" at start of your shell's lines, you are in...)